Fascinating Facts About Small-Yellow-Birds You Should Know

 Magnolia warbler perched on branch with black streaked yellow underparts and gray back

 The Magnolia Warbler Is One Of The Most Eye Catching Small Yellow Birds In North America With Its Necklace Of Bold Black Streaks Across A Yellow Chest.
-Despite The Name It Isn’t Particularly Tied To Magnolia Trees; The Bird Got Its Name Because The First Specimen Was Found In A Magnolia.
-This Warbler Is A Long Distance Migrant Breeding In Canada And The Northern U.s. Before Heading To Central America And The Caribbean For Winter.
-Their Bright Plumage Makes Them A Favorite During Spring Migration.
+Despite The Name It Is Not Closely Tied To Magnolia Trees The Bird Was Simply First Discovered In One.
+This Warbler Is A Long Distance Migrant Breeding In Canada And The Northern United States Before Traveling To Central America And The Caribbean For Winter.
+Their Bright Plumage And Distinctive Pattern Make Them Favorites Among Birdwatchers During Spring Migration.

 Nashville Warbler